Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Matrices.typ

 $ det(A) = (a_(1, 1) dot a_(2, 2)) - (a_(2, 1) dot a_(1, 2)) $

+A matrix whose determinant is equal to $0$ is called a *singular matrix*.

 #exercise[
 	Given the matrix $A = mat(1, 2, 3; 0, 1, 2; 1, 1, 0)$, compute
 	its determinant.